pepstock-org/Charba/README.md

   * add `isPressed(event)` methods to `ModifierKey` enumeration in order to enable the capability to filter the events if the modifier keys are pressed.
   * add `align` property, as a double representing the clockwise angle (in degree), to `DataLabels` options in order to define the label box alignment relative to anchor.
   * add `getRelativePosition` method to `Helpers` class in order to get the relative position of an event on the chart.
+  * add `modifierKey` property to `DatasetsItemsSelector` options plugin in order to enable the selection only when a modifier key is pressed.

 ### Fixed Bugs